 Berkserkjanran: Lavafield—Still not totally sure this is a picture of the actual lava field.
 Lava fields covered in snow are much harder to identify than lava fields not covered in snow.

 Kirkjufell: The most photogenic spot in all of Iceland.
 No, literally, it is the most photographed spot in all of Iceland.
-You can take a short walk up a small hill and get a better photo, but due to the snow, I skipped this option.
+It’s beautiful in the sun and snow.

-Sjavarpakkhusid: The only restaurant open in town.
+Sjavarpakkhusid: The only restaurant open in town during our visit in March 2017.
 It was a cozy, seafood restaurant.
 We shared a salad and two seafood soups.
 It was warm and delicious.

 Southern Iceland: Skogar Area (~2 hours from Reykjavik)